GpxFeed/campgrounds/README.md

-# campgrounds - pois for offline use
 # camping site pois and pois for camper's personal supply

+- The whole story is intended for offline use on the road beyond a usable or affordable connection and in the Internet desert.

-All pois have been taken from OSM and tested to work with Cruiser. https://wiki.openstreetmap.org/wiki/Cruiser
+- All pois have been extracted from OSM, processed and tested to work with Cruiser.

+https://wiki.openstreetmap.org/wiki/Cruiser